Using the LiveRecorder tool

 SIGTERM

-This causes live-record to detach from the recorded process and exit without saving a recording.
-It leaves that process running.
-This ignores any --save-on options.
+This causes live-record to detach from the target process without saving a recording, leaving it running.
+This ignores the value of the --save-on option.

 Warning